 How a Seoul free walking tour with SeoulMate is different

-That was a long story, but it made my point about how great a Seoul free walking tour with Seoul-Mate was.
-On my tour with them, there were 5 guides and 3 tourists!
+On the tour I took with SeoulMate, there were 5 guides and 3 tourists!
 Needless to say, we all had plenty of chances to talk about lots of things.
-I believe not only the tourists learned from the tour guides but the opposite was also true.
+I believe not only do the tourists learn from the tour guides but the opposite is also true.
 It was mutual communication at its best, rather than us tourists passively listening and following suit.

 5. No pushing to book paid tours afterward